Si-za1/blog/siza/content/posts/My Learnings/SQL/Pandas;.md

 ---
 share: true
-title: Learning pandas
+title: Learning Pandas
 tags:
   - published
 publish: true
 ---

-This is the section where we will host new notes share:true
+This is the section where we will talk about the Pandas